itorque2024/6m-data-1.4-sql-basic-dml/lesson.md

 ### **Theory Recap – *The "Conversation" with Data***

-**Tip:** "Imagine you're looking for a specific house.
+**Narrative:** "Imagine you're looking for a specific house.
 First, you choose what details to look at 'SELECT'.
 Then, you narrow it down to your favorite neighborhood 'WHERE'.
 But finally, you want to see the cheapest ones first.
 That is where 'ORDER BY' comes in.
 It doesn't change your data; it just organizes the 'view' so the most important information sits right at the top."

 ### **Workshop**